intro2AI/intro2AI.github.io/src/content/2/en/part2c.md

 ---

 <div class="content">

-In this section, we will look at feasible applications of large language models.
-We will discuss:
+In this section, we will look at feasible applications of Large Language Models.

+### Slides
+No Slides.

+### Content
-- Examples of System 1 and System 2 tasks
+Examples of System 1 and System 2 tasks\
-- the "Human in the loop" process
+The "Human in the loop" process\
-- Chatting with books, and roaming the internet!
+Chatting with books, and roaming the internet!

+### Resources

 </div>